 And then, we began with the first book on the list.
 As I mentioned above, one member would stand up and summarize the plot to refresh our memories, and then highlight the book’s strengths and positive qualities.
 Then it opened up to general discussion.
 I’d say we probably spent an average of about 10 minutes on each title before a final vote.
 People were very respectful, but were also unafraid to be honest if they had concerns.
 I spoke up more than I thought I would, being a first-timer, and it was really interesting to hear others’ opinions on books I had also read and reviewed.

 Then, after deliberation was done, we would vote.
 Anyone who wanted the book on the list would raise their hand, and votes were counted.
 Then anyone who did NOT want the book on the list raised their hands, and those votes were tallied as well.
 Committee members could abstain from voting if they did not feel strongly either way about the title being discussed, and I found myself doing this for a handful of books.
 Then we compared the numbers -- if the “yes” count outnumbered the “no” vote by 10 or more, the book made it on the list.
 If the “no” votes were higher by 10 or more, then the book was eliminated from consideration.
-If less than 10 separated the two, the title was “tabled” for further discussion and consideration at the end.
+If less than 10 separated the two, the title was “tabled” for further discussion at the end, if there were still spots on the list.

 When we took a lunch break around noon, and at that point, we’d made our way through about half of the list.
 As more and more titles were added to the evolving list, discussion also centered creating a good balance in perspective and genre, which I think is important.